DFE-Digital/apply-for-teacher-training/app/views/content/getting_ready_for_next_cycle.md

 When the 2020 to 2021 cycle opens in mid-October, you’ll be guided through the process of checking and confirming deferred offers.

-### Changing the details of a deferred offer
+### Changing the details of a deferred offer when you check and confirm

-If you need to alter any details of a deferred offer – for example, the location, course or conditions – you should first explain and agree any changes with the candidate directly, via email or phone.
+You'll be able to change the details of a deferred offer when you check and confirm it at the start of the next cycle.
+If you need to alter any details – for example, the location, course or conditions – you should first explain and agree those changes with the candidate directly, via email or phone.

 You can then use [Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider) to send an amended offer to the candidate, who will also receive a formal notification.